-For contracts entered into between 1 April 1991 and 16 December 2009, the relevant law is the Contracts (Applicable Law) Act 1990, which enacted the Rome Convention on the law applicable to contractual obligations (80/034/EEC) ("Rome Convention") in England and Wales.
-For contracts entered into on or after 17 December 2009, the position is governed by Regulation 593/2008/EC of 17 June 2008 ("Rome I").
+For contracts entered into between 1 April 1991 and 16 December 2009, the relevant law is the Contracts (Applicable Law) Act 1990, which enacted the Rome Convention on the law applicable to contractual obligations (80/934/EEC) (Rome Convention) in England & Wales.
+For contracts entered into on, or after, 17 December 2009, the position is governed by Regulation 593/2008/EC of 17 June 2008 (Rome I).

 The Rome Convention states that, absent an express choice of law, the applicable law of a contract will be that of the country with which it has the closest connection.
 There is a presumption that this will be the country where the party who is to effect the performance of the contract has his habitual residence (if an individual) or its central administration (if a corporate entity).
 However, if the contract is entered into in the course of that party's trade or profession, the country with the closest connection is the country in which the party's principal place of business is situated.
 Where, under the terms of the contract, the performance is to be effected through a place of business other than the principal place of business, it is the country in which that other place of business is situated.
 These presumptions will not apply if it is clear from the circumstances as a whole that the contract is more closely connected with another country.
 It should also be noted that certain classes of contracts fall outside the scope of the Rome Convention.
-Under Rome I, the position is largely the same, save that the presumption in favour of the law of the place where the party effecting performance has his habitual residence is a fixed rule.